Skip to main content

 Hillarys homepage1800 882 9171800 882 917Request a brochureRequest an appointment

-The Arts and Crafts Movement: Why it still resonates today
+The Arts and Crafts design movement: Why it still resonates today

 Why the movement is relevant today

-In an age of mass production and digital design, the enduring charm of the Arts and Crafts Movement continues to captivate interior designers, homeowners, and creatives alike.
+In an age of mass production, fast fashion and digital design, the enduring charm of the Arts and Crafts movement continues to resonate with homeowners, designers and creatives alike.
 At the heart of this movement lies a philosophy that values craftsmanship, natural beauty, and artistic integrity; principles that feel more relevant than ever in today’s fast-paced world.

 A brief history of the Arts and Crafts Movement

 Emerging in Britain in the late 19th century, the Arts and Crafts Movement was a response to the industrial revolution’s impact on design and manufacturing.
+Mass-produced goods were criticised for sacrificing craftsmanship and integrity in favour of speed and profit.
 Spearheaded by visionary designer William Morris, the movement championed traditional craftsmanship, simple forms, and the use of natural materials.

-Morris was joined by a number of influential contemporaries, including architect and designer Charles Rennie Mackintosh, whose work blended Arts and Crafts ideals with emerging Art Nouveau influences.
+Morris was joined by several influential contemporaries, including architect and designer Charles Rennie Mackintosh, whose work blended Arts and Crafts ideals with emerging Art Nouveau influences.
 Furniture maker Ernest Gimson and architect Philip Webb also played pivotal roles, advocating for honest construction and the beauty of handwork.

 Together, these figures helped shape a design philosophy that valued integrity, sustainability, and the emotional connection between maker and material - principles that continue to inspire today.